jpgmendes/disaster_response/README.md

 ## INSTALLATION

-You just need to download the .db which are the dataset to input in the model.
+You need to download the .db which are the dataset to input in the model.

 - process_data.py is the file where the messages are processed.
 - train_classifier.py is the file to train the model (it can take several hours considering the grid search performed).

-run.py is a file to run an html front-end to use the model in new inputs.

 Dependencies: